arikorn/companion-module-generic-animation/README.md

 - [x] Customize within-button grid size
 - [x] Enable/disable wrapping in Conway
 - [ ] Looping wipe transitions, user-selectable direction
+- [ ] Ticker-style text (i.e. scrolling something wider than the board)
 - [x] Add 60x30 marquee?
 - [x] Specify rate rather than period for update timer
 - [x] Add variables for generation and population (and running and board size)
 - [x] Animation: set a variable with animation status (on/off) for triggers
 - [x] Add feedbacks for running, transitioning (wiping)
 - [ ] Allow adding more than one shape to a single board?
-- [ ] Add Presets (the "main" button, settings, stats, ...); remove colors from feedbacks
-- [ ] Add controllable wipe speed?
 - [ ] Allow user to specify an offset for button position relative to the internal grid
 - [ ] User access to shape transforms?
 (Also: implement rotate() function in shapes.ts)
 - [ ] User-specified shapes? and allow user to save current shape.